ringcentral/ringcentral-api-docs/docs/voice/call-queues.md

 ## Read User Queue Agent Presence

 A user extension's actual presence status is determined by aggregating a number of different presence statuses including `dndStatus`, `telephonyStatus` and `userStatus`.
-These and the aggregate presence, `presenceStatus` are availabe in the presence endpoint.
+These and the aggregate presence, `presenceStatus` are available in the presence endpoint.

 A user extension's queue agent status is set by the extension presence `dndStatus` property.
 This can be set to one of four values: